Geometric Invariant Theory and Einstein-Weyl Geometry: Introduction

-To construct the minitwistor space of a Honda metric, we appeal to the Geometric Invariant Theory (GIT) for Toric Varieties.
+and the naturally induced $U(1)$-action on $\mathbb{CP}_3$ is given by \end{thm} To construct the minitwistor space of a Honda metric, we appeal to the Geometric Invariant Theory (GIT) for Toric Varieties.
 This celebrated theory was developed by D. Mumford around 1970's to understand the quotients of group actions on manifolds.
 We compute the image under the double branched cover, so that we could be able to recover the original minitwistor space by taking a double cover along the related branch locus.
 GIT computes the quotients according to some linearizations.
 It takes out some bad orbits, called the unstable orbits and gives a toric variety as a result.
 We do computations for each linearization and finally figure the way to minimize the number of unstable orbits.
-Summarizing our main Theorem (\ref{quotient}) we have obtained \begin{thm} The image of the Minitwistor space of a Honda metric in \cite{honda28} according to some efficient specific linearization is the complex weighted projective space $\mathbb{CP}_{1,1,2}$. \end{thm}
+Summarizing our main Theorem \ref{quotient} and efficiency arguments in Section \ref{efficiencyandclassification} we have obtained

+{\bf Theorem A.} The image of the Minitwistor space of a Honda metric in \cite{honda28} according to some efficient specific linearization is the complex weighted projective space $\mathbb{CP}_{1,1,2}$.

 The idea is to compute the coordinate rings of the variety obtained, and sketching the fan or the polytope of the toric variety to realize an isomorphism with the fan or polytope of the $\mathbb{CP}_{1,1,2}$.
 Yet, one can show that even this most refined quotient excludes $\mathbb{CP}_1$-many orbits.
-But the GIT for Toric Varieties does not provide a better solution than Theorem (\ref{toricgit}).
+But the GIT for Toric Varieties does not provide a better solution than Theorem A. We define and discuss the efficiency and classification of quotients arising from all possible linearizations.
+For our purposes, best linearizations are the "efficient" ones as dicussed in Section \ref{efficiencyandclassification}.
+We are interested in the geometric(visual) perspective, so that reducing the unstable orbits in terms of dimension, measure or number of connected components is desirable for us.
+Summarizing the Theorems \ref{efficiencydimensions}, \ref{efficiencydimensions2} and Corollary \ref{efficiencyrestquotients},